scachemaille/homeassistant-meteoswiss/README.md

 ### How to migrate away from websylv's integration

 1. First remove any successfully-setup Swiss Meteo integrations.
-2. Then remove the integration itself from HACS.
+2. Remove the integration itself from HACS.
+3. Remove the YAML config you might have been using before.
-3. Add this one as a custom integration repo in HACS, then install it to your Home Assistant.
+3. Add this repository as a custom integration repo in HACS, then install it to your Home Assistant.
 See above for installation instructions.
+4. Restart Home Assistant.
 4. Now you can add the integration in Devices & Settings.
 See above for setup instructions.